SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-07-misconception-1-dependencies-are-caused-by-immutable-laws-of-physics.md

 ---
-title: 'Software Development Misconception #1: Dependencies In Knowledge Work Are Caused By Immutable Laws Of Physics'
+title: 'Large Organization Software Development Misconception #1: Dependencies In Knowledge Work Are Caused By Immutable Laws Of Physics'
 ---
 I usually think a colleague of mine is being too harsh when he says "Keep the project managers away from the teams!"
 After all, project managers are just trying to help, and *people* who've had that role in the past shouldn't be shunned.
 They turn out to be valuable contributors.